Slightly sweet, with a hint of pumpkin spice, this Pumpkin Challah is the perfect sweet bread to serve this holiday season.

 - Bake for about 40 minutes or until they are golden brown.

 - Enjoy warm, and share the baked goodness with someone you love!

-- Recipe created by Bakeaholic Mama.
+- Recipe by Carrie Burrill.

 *Tip: If dough is too large to knead, cut dough in half and knead each half separately.